shaojunyu/DNA-probe-efficiency/README.md

       -output models/pig_150bp_model.h5
       ```

-  2. Train a new model that include the strtture information and set the learning rate as 2e-5.
-The model will use sequence features as well as the corresponding strucuture information of the sequence.
+  2. Train a new model that includes the structure information and set the learning rate as 2e-5.
+The model will use sequence features as well as the corresponding structure information of the sequence.
       ```
       python DNA_Probe.py train \
       -input data/human_probe_effiency_120bp_with_struc_train.tsv.gz \